redyyu/jump-to/README.md

 *have done in or out water animation yet. leave that for future update.*

+### Sit for Rest

+The vanilla `Rest` will be replace by `Sit for Rest` option.

+You can sitting for rest on Chair, Couch, Funton, Bench, Church, Stool or Seat.
+Character's `Endurance` will recovery just like `Rest`.
+When the `Endurance` is fully restored, there is only play a sitting animation.

+Character won't be `Strafe` during sitting, so becareful when zombies around.

+Character will move the front of the Chair than sit.
+Sometime, the front of chair might not reachable.
+In that case, the action will brake.

+you can still use the vanilla `Rest` by turn it ON from Mod's sandbox.
 =============================================================

 ## Details

 ### Jump

+there no native jump action in Vanilla. with this Mod, player can trigger jump action by context menu. right click on the ground, there is `Jump To` option on menu now.
+*just like `Walk To` option.*

+Can also trigger by Key `Crouch` (Sneak), when Mod Sandbox `KeyPressToJumpEnabled` set to true.
+Since  There is no plan to add new keybindings to to Vanilla yet, `Crouch` is best option. ( it's looks like prepare to jump)

+*Keep in mind, too many keys pressed at sametime, might cause `Keyboard conflict`.
+It is uncertain which keys are conflicting, that depending on the keyboard you use (happen in any other games).*

+For Joypad, they might diffcult to using context menu. try press `RBumper` button
+*untested might not work.*

 Jump will effect by inertia (native physics engine).